Droeftoeter/pokapi/README.md

 $result = $api->checkChallenge(); // FALSE on no capture, TRUE on resolved.
 Exception on failure to resolve.
 ```

+You can implement your own resolvers by implementing the `Solver` interface.

 ## Hashing Server
 Pokapi now supports the use of a Hashing Server, see Usage.